Balasubramanian-pg/Portfolio-Projects/Instagram VS Wallet/Read Me.md

+We are all guilty of buying some random products after seeing an advertisement in social media which can or can not be influenced by your favourite influcers.
+Hence in this project we decided to create a model which analyses and predicts how satisfied | unsatisfied certain shoppers are with their social media influenced purchase
+The data set is scraped from various sites and the approach I have taken to document my steps are below

-Let’s refine and expand the project by focusing on **key questions to ask**, **problems to solve**, and the **approach to take**.
-This will help ensure the project is comprehensive, actionable, and aligned with the needs of both consumers and businesses.
+**key questions to ask**, **problems to solve**, and the **approach to take**.

+This framework will help ensure the project is comprehensive, actionable, and aligned with the needs of both consumers and businesses.

 ---